Ronaldo to Real Madrid - Latest transfer news, Zidane comments

 [ MORE: How to watch PL in the USA ]

-A report from El Chiringuito suggests that Ronaldo, 36, is keen to return to Real after moving to Juventus in 2018.
-Marca state that Real Madrid would be happy to bring him back to the Santiago Bernabeu.
+An initial report from El Chiringuito suggested that Ronaldo, 36, is keen to return to Real after moving to Juventus in 2018.
+Marca state that Real Madrid would be happy to bring him back to the Santiago Bernabeu and other reports suggest Juve are keen to get a transfer fee this summer before the superstar is out of contract in 2022.

 With Real Madrid boss Zinedine Zidane hardly quashing the reports, let’s dig a bit deeper on this…